OK to Board (OTB) for Dubai & UAE in 2026: Meaning, Rules, Who Needs It, and How to Apply for an Emirates Visa

 What Is OK to Board (OTB) and Why Airlines Use It in 2026?

-OK to Board (OTB) is a remark added by the airline to your PNR after they verify your UAE eVisa and travel details.
+OK to Board (OTB) is a remark added by the airline to your PNR after they verify your Emirates eVisa and travel details.
 It’s not a government visa—think of it as the airline’s final green light that your documents check out.
 Policies vary by airline, route, visa type, and traveler nationality, and they can change.
 Always verify with your ticketing airline after you receive your Emirates Visa.

 Nationalities Most Commonly Asked for OTB

 Airlines have historically associated OTB checks with certain South Asian nationalities.
 In practice, travelers holding passports of India, Pakistan, Bangladesh, and Sri Lanka are more likely to be asked for OTB on some routes—especially when traveling on an eVisa and flying with carriers that still enforce OTB in 2026.
-Requirements are airline-specific, not set by UAE immigration.
+Requirements are airline-specific, not set by Emirates immigration.

 Visa Types/Itineraries That May Trigger OTB